zzj-bj/SCHISM_Z/docs/ini.md

 - `crop_size`: Size of image crops.
 Default value is 224px.
 - `img_res`: Resolution to resize crops during training and inference.
 Default value is 560px.
 - `num_samples`: Number of samples to use.
 Default value is 500 samples.
+- `ignore_background` : Should the background class be ignored during training and inference.
+If set to True, `num_class` should be decreased by one.